goafuel/goafuel/README.md

 ## 🚀 Raw Optimism Meets Emo Energy

 Welcome to my corner of the web!
 I'm a hyperactive, raw, and optimistic soul with a dash of emo, currently studying in 12th grade at DBHSS, Goa.
 My ambition?
-To become a Software/AI Engineer by pursuing a BCA (Hons.) in AI/ML.
+To become a Software/AI Engineer by pur[...]

 ### 🎓 The Journey So Far
 - **Top performer** in Computer Science & Web Development at school.